 Local 1784 has been on the forefront of many changes and challenges throughout history and its focus and priority remains to improve the working conditions and livelihood of its members, both active and retired.
 The International Association of Fire Fighters, based in Washington DC, works daily to improve the livelihoods of our members at the federal level, while the Tennessee Professional Fire Fighters Association works on our behalf on the state level.
 With all levels of government covered, the firefighters’ union is the one of the most bi-partisan of all labor organizations, keeping true to its philosophy of “supporting those who support us.”

-Local 1784 currently works on behalf of more than 2,100 active and retiree members of the Memphis Fire Department.
+Local 1784 currently works on behalf of more than 2,100 active and retiree members of the Memphis Fire Department and its actively employed members make up over 80% of the entire Memphis Fire Department.